isomerpages/chi-ogpshowcase/healthcare-use-cases/isomer/_posts/2023-06-22-post-Centre for Healthcare Innovation Revamps Their Corporate Website.md

 image: ""
 ---
 #### **Project Owners**<br>
-The Centre of Healthcare Innovation (CHI)'s Partnerships team, helmed by Ms Patricia Chin...
+This project was helmed by Ms Patricia Chin and team from the Centre of Healthcare Innovation (CHI)'s Partnership and Communications Department.

 #### **Aims of Project**<br>
 Set out to revamp CHI's corporate website, to achieve...